TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

  - Set up the TXT heap and page tables describing the MLE [1]_ per the specification.
  - If non-UEFI platform, dl_stub is called.
- - If UEFI platforms, SLRT registered with UEFI and efi-stub called.
+ - If UEFI platform, SLRT registered with UEFI and efi-stub called.
  - Upon completion, efi-stub will call EBS followed by dl_stub.
  - The dl_stub will prepare the CPU and the TPM for the launch.
  - The secure launch is then initiated with the GETSET[SENTER] instruction.